 Sheila is deeply involved in gathering the highest quality data for informing clients’ future work and presenting it in a clear, thought-provoking manner.
 Her focus is on developing data collection instruments, collecting data, analyzing qualitative and quantitative data, and producing deliverables.
 She also works identifying and integrating appropriate secondary data sources to complement existing data, often providing clients data on how their programs compare to others.

-Prior to her work at BTW, Sheila worked as a consultant for SWA Consulting Inc. in Raleigh, NC.
+Prior to her work at Informing Change, Sheila worked as a consultant for ALPS Solutions (formerly SWA Consulting Inc.) in Raleigh, NC.
 At SWA, she worked with nonprofit clients and a U.S. Department of Defense funded contract on projects including test development and validation as well as training effectiveness evaluations.
-She also played a leading role on an U.S. Department of Education funded grant to perform the most recent census of K-12 foreign language students in U.S. public schools.
+She also played a leading role on an U.S. Department of Education funded grant to perform the most recent census of K–12 foreign language students in U.S. public schools.

 Sheila holds a MA in Psychology with a concentration in Industrial/Organizational Psychology from East Carolina University and a BA in Psychology from DePauw University.